lars-remes/GettingAndCleaningData/CodeBook.md

 This R script does the following:
 * Reads the raw data files
-* Merges the raw training and the test sets to create one data set.
+* Merges the raw 'train' and 'test' data sets to create one data set.
 * Merges activity and subject ids to data set
 * Labels the data set with the variable names.
 * Converts activity ids to factor variable and labels the activities